medikoo/es6-symbol/README.md

 ### Limitations

 - Underneath it uses real string property names which can easily be retrieved (however accidental collision with other property names is unlikely)
 - As it needs custom `toString` behavior to work properly.
-Original `Symbol.prototoype.toString` couldn't be implemented as specified, still it's accessible as `Symbol.prototoype.origialToString`
+Original `Symbol.prototoype.toString` couldn't be implemented as specified, still it's accessible as `Symbol.prototoype.originalToString`

 ### Usage